jwyg/data-journalism-courses/README.md

   * **Type** – The type of course – either "Module", "Programme" or "Certificate"
   * **URL** – The full URL where further details about the course can be found (ideally with details of the course or programme rather than for the overarching degree or institution)

-  You can suggest changes either by [opening an issue](https://github.com/jwyg/data-journalism-courses/issues) or [submitting a pull request](https://github.com/jwyg/data-journalism-courses/pulls).
+  You can suggest changes either by [opening an issue](https://github.com/jwyg/data-journalism-courses/issues), [submitting a pull request](https://github.com/jwyg/data-journalism-courses/pulls), [sending me an email](https://www.kcl.ac.uk/artshums/depts/ddh/people/academic/gray.aspx) or contacting me on Twitter at [@jwyg](http://twitter.com/jwyg).

 ## Other relevant initiatives